drakkan/sftpgo/docs/custom-actions.md

 The `actions` struct inside the "sftpd" configuration section allows to configure the actions for file operations and SSH commands.
 The `hook` can be defined as the absolute path of your program or an HTTP URL.

 The `upload` condition includes both uploads to new files and overwrite of existing files.
+If an upload is aborted for quota limits SFTPGo tries to remove the partial file, so if the notification reports a zero size file and a quota exceeded error the file has been deleted.
 The `ssh_cmd` condition will be triggered after a command is successfully executed via SSH. `scp` will trigger the `download` and `upload` conditions and not `ssh_cmd`.
 The notification will indicate if an error is detected and so, for example, a partial file is uploaded.
 The `pre-delete` action, if defined, will be called just before files deletion.
 If the external command completes with a zero exit status or the HTTP notification response code is `200` then SFTPGo will assume that the file was already deleted/moved and so it will not try to remove the file and it will not execute the hook defined for the `delete` action.